Last updated on February 26, 2026

 #7.
 Toxrill, the Corrosive

-In the #7 spot is Toxrill, the Corrosive, a 7/7 slug horror (ew) that gives -1/-1 counters to creatures you don’t control on your end step.
-You also get to draw a card when those creatures die.
-Toxrill has an ability that costs that lets you sacrifice a poor Slug to draw a card.
+Sliding into this spot is Toxrill, the Corrosive, a 7/7 slug horror (ew) that gives -1/-1 counters to creatures you don’t control on your end step.
+You also get a Slug when those creatures die.
+Toxrill lets you spend to sacrifice a poor Slug to draw a card.

 Toxrill is a pretty versatile card that can do a lot of strategies well.
 Infect can be effective since Toxrill will keep your opponents’ blockers down and offer some much needed card advantage.
 An aristocrats theme where you’re using your Slug tokens as cannon fodder for your sacrifice outlets could also work.